Originally published December 13th, 2022

 Repaying an MCA

-Merchant cash advances use a factor rate instead of an interest rate to determine repayment amounts.
+Merchant cash advances use a factor rate instead of an interest rate to determine repayment amount.
 For example, a cash advance amount is $5,000.
 The factor rate is 1.3.
 Multiply the advance amount by the factor rate to determine the total repayment amount of $6,500.00.
 That does not include any fees that lenders charge for origination and administration.

 Automated Clearing House (ACH) Withdrawals